Route 66 - The Art of Photographing Nothing

 Saturday

-After making some photos, we'll continue a short distance east to the Daggett cemetery.
+We will recross the railroad tracks, turn left and continue a short distance east to the Daggett cemetery.

 Return to the I-40, and take it east, exiting at the little community of Newberry Springs.
 Follow the National Trails Highway (Route 66) east about two miles.
 The Bagdad Cafe will be on the left.
+46548 National Trails Highway

 Sunday

-Directions to the Bottle Farm: For those following Dave and Ken towards Los Angeles, take W. Main Street west.
-W. Main is also Route 66.
-We'll caravan back to the Bottle Tree Farm before calling it quits for the weekend.
+Directions to the Bottle Farm: For those following Dave and Ken towards Los Angeles, take Main Street west.
+Main is also Route 66.
+We'll caravan to the Bottle Tree Farm before calling it quits for the weekend.
 The Bottle Tree Farm is about 25 miles west of our motel, on the right.
 It won't be hard to spot.

 Remember: Bring a good California road map and/or make sure you have Google Maps and/or Apple Maps on your phone..
 For those who enjoy exploring the Internet, it's possible to view and download maps for all the places we will visit over the weekend.